 As a social enterprise we will be able to access awards, grants and other funding that will enable us to put the infrastructure in place needed to reach more people, put on more classes, build the hub and continue to talk to our clients when they need us, all without having to raise our prices to a level that will ‘price out’ those who need our classes most.

-Part of being a social enterprise means we are able to crowd fund, and we are in the process of setting up a crowd funding page.
+Part of being a social enterprise means we are able to crowd fund, and we have set up a crowdfunding page.
 Crowdfunding is a fantastic way to reach out to those who see, love and are able to support our mission, receiving a little from those who are able, means being able to give so much to those who want and need our support.
-Watch this space as we would love you to help us spread the word about MOVEability, our mission, our passion and our commitment to making a difference.
+We would love you to help us spread the word about MOVEability, our mission, our passion and our commitment to making a difference, so please share the page, either as a link or by downloading this flyer.